Valraevn/vSphere_terraform/README.md

 A Terraform configuration file that defines a set of resources for managing a VM in a vSphere environment.

 The main.tf is where the action happens, 'terraform apply' will prompt for input according to the contents of variables.tf. 'terraform apply -var-file=creds.tfvars' will apply the contents of creds.tfvars to the prompts accordingly.
-You can also rename creds.tfvars to variables.auto.tfvars for terrafor to auto-apply these variables.
+You can also rename creds.tfvars to variables.auto.tfvars for terraform to auto-apply these variables.

 Provider Configuration:
 Specifies the vSphere provider with the necessary connection details such as user, password, and server.